Pinggy SDK - v0.1.4

 • headerModification: Modify HTTP headers (add, remove, update) for incoming requests.

-• xff: Enable the X-Forwarded-For header for client IP forwarding.
+• xForwardedFor: Enable the X-Forwarded-For header for client IP forwarding.

 • httpsOnly: Only allow HTTPS connections to your tunnel.